Email Segmentation Strategy: Your Key to Engaged Customers

 Email Segmentation Strategy: Location Matters!

 Step 1 would be to collect geographic data from your subscribers.
 You can do this by different means — through the sign-up process, preference centers, or by analyzing location data from past interactions (for example, IP addresses).
+Once you have this data, you can organize your lists using the geographic location.

 1. By country: Segment your list by the subscriber’s country.
 This is useful for tailoring content to different regions.